 Friday night is homemade pizza night!
 There is nothing like getting cozy with homemade pizza and a really good movie or family game night.
-When you can’t do dinner and a movie out, preheat the oven, choose your toppings, finger through the list of favorite movies, or pull out your favorite game, and set back for an enJOYable night in with your favorite peeps!
+When you can’t do dinner and a movie out, preheat the oven, choose your toppings, finger through the list of favorite movies, or pull out your favorite game and sit back for an enJOYable night in with your favorite peeps!

 Pizza, Pop, & a Movie Night (PPM)